Are you an adviser? Go to Unbiased Pro

 Alternatively, you may have a large sum of money to invest in property so you can get some practical use from it while it hopefully increases in value.

-Decide upfront what your main reasons are for buying a second home, as this will determine your choice of property.
+It’s important to understand your motivations for buying a second home, as this will have a fundamental impact on your choice of property.

 What are the additional costs of buying a second property?